 The best figure drawing books will elevate your life drawing skillset.
-Observational drawing from the human figure is a classic skill, and one that can take a lifetime to perfect.
-With this in mind, we've picked the best figure drawing books available right now to help you on your way to figure drawing finesse.
+Observational drawing of the human figure can take a lifetime to perfect, and the time to start is right now, although you may have to work from photographs at the moment.

 Just like trying out different teachers before you find the one that suits, you may need to experiment with different styles of figure drawing books before you find the one for you.
 To speed up this process, we've reviewed each book and teaching style below, so you can find the figure drawing book for you.

 For more general help with your sketches, see the best drawing books.
 And if you'd like to do at least some of your figure drawing learning online, then don't miss our list of how to draw tutorials, which includes sections on people, animals and landscapes.

 01. Beginner's guide to life drawing

 Eddie Armer’s beginner's guide to life drawing is the best lesson you’ll get, short of being in a studio with the man himself.
 The almost 100-page softcover starts with a short but sweet history of life drawing, before quickly moving on to helpful analysis and illustrated examples of the suitable drawing materials.

 What follows is a series of exercises covering everything from line, tone and shade right through to positioning and drawing hands, feet and faces.
 Armer breaks down each of his lessons into easy-to-follow steps, all accompanied by precise illustrations, leaving no room for confusion.
 Exercises are individual, which means that you don’t need to complete one before moving on to the next and can dip in and out as you please (we highly recommend the scribble exercise on page 54 as a particularly fun way to get started).

 When you consider the amount of expertise and level of teaching contained within this book, it’s hard to believe the cost.
 Offering excellent value for money, this is the ultimate beginner’s guide to drawing the human body.